 Disable Convert Uploads.
 By default, Google Drive will convert your MS Office files to a Google Doc.
 To avoid change this default behavior, select the gear icon within the Google Drive app and uncheck the box for convert uploads.

 Use Version Control.
 If you re-upload a MS Office file with the exact same name, Drive will auto-save a separate version of the original file.
 As you upload more copies, you can see the full version history of your MS Office file.
 If you don’t want to use Drive version control, you can select “keep as separate file.”

 Streaming vs “Available Offline.”
 If you plan to be traveling for work, make sure to select “Available Offline” for certain Folders / Team Drives that you want to access without an internet connection.
-Google will sync those files down to filestream and sync any changes made offline once you reconnect to the internet.
+Google will sync those files to File Stream and sync any changes made offline once you reconnect to the internet.
 TIP: Careful with syncing large folders to your computer.
 Try to sync only the select files/folders you need to avoid overloading your hard drive.

 Open, Work, and Save to Drive.
 Navigate to Google Drive and open your desired MS Office file.
 Double click and your file will open in MS Office right away.
 If you save back to Google Drive, a new version will automatically upload to your Google Drive account.
 In order to view the file version history, you can will need to go to the web interface.